 Economical – Our radiant heating systems have controllable zones, so it’s possible to have individual zone thermostat control with different temperatures in each zone.
 Thermal comfort can be achieved at lower air temperatures than conventional forced air systems, making it more economical to run.
 It’s also virtually maintenance free as there are no moving parts.

 How hydronic floor heating works

 Hydronic radiant heat uses small pipes, water and an energy source of your choosing, making hydronic underfloor heating systems efficient enough to use as a heating solution for your entire home.

 Pipes beneath the floor are used to circulate heated water throughout the area.
 As the water flows through the system, the heat is released.
-Water can be heated in a number of different ways, which means that you’ll have many energy options when choosing hydronic radiant heat:
+Water can be heated in a couple of different ways: gas-fired boiler or electric heat pump.

 Some underfloor hydronic systems supplement these primary heat sources with solar energy.
 Choosing a solar-assisted system is environmentally friendly, and it can further reduce your heating costs.
 The best choice for heating your system depends on the size of your home and where it’s located.
 We can advise on which method will be the most efficient.
 A system of pipes channels water from this heating source to the pipes under different rooms of your home, which means that you can set different temperatures for different rooms.
 In new home installations, the pipes that run through individual rooms are put in place, and a concrete slab is poured over top.
 Heat from water moving through the pipe transfers into this concrete slab, which then warms the room.